On the finiteness of quantum K-theory of a homogeneous space: Background

 Next we turn to the difference equations satisfied by $J$ and $\TT$.
-The main theorems of \cite{gl}, \cite{bf1} say that $J$ is an eigenfunction of the finite-difference Toda operator \cite{e}, \cite{s}, \cite{ffjmm} when $X=G/B$ is of type A, D, or E. (A modification of $J$ satisfies the corresponding system in non-simply-laced types \cite{bf2}.)
-We only need part of this structure.
+The main theorems of \cite{gl}, \cite{bf1} say that $J$ is an eigenfunction of the finite-difference Toda operator \cite{e}, \cite{s}, \cite{ffjmm} when $X=G/B$ is a complete flag variety of type A, D, or E. (A modification of $J$ satisfies the corresponding system in non-simply-laced types \cite{bf2}.)
+We only need part of this structure, which holds for general $X$, suitably interpreted as in \cite{imt}.
 To simplify the equations, we often write

 where $P^{\log Q/\log q}$ means $P_1^{\log Q_1/\log q}\cdots P_r^{\log Q_r/\log q}$.